 - Journaling is one of the most peaceful and introspective activities out there, meaning that you won't be distracted.

 - It helps you put your mind at ease and stops the thousands of thoughts from ricocheting in your brain.

 - Journaling makes you more self-aware, which helps you find peace in your life.

 3. Try something new

-I’ve been journaling for 9 years by now, and I’ve noticed something funny along the way.
-Every time I think to myself “Damn, the time has really flown by!” it’s when I’ve been stuck in a routine.
+I've been journaling for over 10 years now, and I've noticed something funny along the way.
+Every time I think to myself "Damn, the time has really flown by!" it's when I've been stuck in a routine.

 You can stop this from happening by simply breaking out of your routine every once in a while.
 Doing so will help you realize there's more to life than whatever you're already doing, and it helps you appreciate the time you have more.

 If you can't think of anything new to try, here is an article that contains dozens of new things to try.